Kylie Jenner: 2015–2018: Rise of Kylie Cosmetics

-2019–present: Debut of Kylie Skin
+2019–2020: Debut of Kylie Skin

 In April 2019, Jenner and her half-sister Kim Kardashian's KKW Beauty teamed up to launch a new fragrance.
 This collaboration became Jenner's first foray into fragrance and it launched on April 26.
 Jenner founded her own skincare brand Kylie Skin which was launched on May 22.
 The brand began producing dermis products, including face washes, scrubs, moisturizers and makeup removing wipes.
 On June 14, 2019, Kylie Cosmetics launched their collaboration with her half-sister Khloé Kardashian called Kylie Cosmetics x Koko Kollection.
 This marked their third collaboration after previously launched special collection of lip products called Koko Kollection in 2016 and the second part in 2017.
 In September, Jenner announced that she was serving as the makeup artistic director for Balmain's Spring 2020 runway show at Paris Fashion Week.
 To celebrate the new line, Kylie Cosmetics and Balmain launched a capsule makeup collection and available on September 27, the day of the show, on the Kylie Cosmetics website.
 This was the first time Jenner collaborated on a makeup collection with someone outside of her family's inner circle.

-However, her appearance at Paris Fashion Week was canceled because she was too ill to travel to Paris for work.
-News surfaced she received treatment for flu-like symptoms in a hospital, which later in March 2020 she revealed in response to a post by Instagram fan account she never had it but had a horrible strep and staph infection in the throat (bleeding from the mouth and all).
 In October 2019, Jenner filed to trademark the phrase "rise and shine", a line that became a meme when footage of Jenner singing the phrase to her daughter, Stormi, went viral.
 The hashtag #RiseandShine reached one billion views on TikTok, making it the platform's fastest-growing hashtag trend.
 In addition to the standard "rise and shine", Jenner also filed to trademark "riiise and shiiinnee".
 The latter trademark would cover clothing while the former would also apply to cosmetics.
 The next month, Jenner sold a 51 percent stake in Kylie Cosmetics to Coty, which owns other beauty brands including Covergirl, OPI, Rimmel, GHD and Clairol for $600 million.